SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/test_aggregator_image/FUNCTIONAL_DESCRIPTION.md

 ## Functional assumptions and limitations

 - All relevant logging traffic must pass through the Envoy listener.
-- The inactivity interval must exceed legitimate silent gaps between test log messages.
-A test that remains silent longer than this interval can cause capture to stop before that test finishes.
+- The inactivity interval must exceed legitimate gaps in downstream traffic.
+  Long-running tests must send heartbeats more frequently than this interval;
+  otherwise capture can stop before a test finishes.
 - Each Docker logger TCP connection is expected to represent one syslog producer.
 - Test summaries must use one of the pytest formats currently recognized by